RainbowMiner/RainbowMiner/README.md

       - [Nvidia Driver Version v471.41 - Windows 7,8,8.1](https://international.download.nvidia.com/Windows/471.41/471.41-desktop-win7-64bit-international-whql.exe)
     - **AMD**: [AMD Adrenalin 2022 Edition 22.3.2](https://drivers.amd.com/drivers/amd-software-adrenalin-edition-22.3.2-win10-win11-march24.exe) - if you run into trouble, try older versions from here: https://www.amd.com/de/support
 4. If your rig contains AMD graphic cards, RainbowMiner's overclocking features rely on MSI Afterburner, you should install and run it: [Download](http://download.msi.com/uti_exe//vga/MSIAfterburnerSetup.zip)
+5. If you want to have accurate power and clock values for your CPU, please install the [PawnIO driver](https://github.com/namazso/PawnIO.Setup/releases/latest/download/PawnIO_setup.exe) available from here: https://pawnio.eu/

 Finally: check, if Powershell 7 is in your PATH, because RainbowMiner will not run correctly, if the path to powershell is missing.
 Sometimes `C:\Program Files\PowerShell\7` has to be added manually to the PATH environment variable after installing Powershell 6.
 Here is a nice tutorial, on how to add to PATH environment variable https://www.howtogeek.com/118594/how-to-edit-your-system-path-for-easy-command-line-access/amp/